LorenzoPapi/FreezeTag/README.md

 ## FreezeTag

 *FreezeTag* is a plugin for the Among Us private server called [Impostor](https://github.com/Impostor/Impostor) that adds a new gamemode to Among Us.
 When the game will start, the impostors will be coloured in **RED**, the normal crewmates in **GREEN**.
 When an impostor gets near a crewmate, he'll *freeze* him, and the crewmate won't be able to move and will become **BLUE**.
-If all the crewmate become frozen, the impostors win; if the crewmate do all the tasks they win.
+If all the crewmates become frozen, the impostors win; if the crewmates do all the tasks they win.

 **Note: This plugin uses a modified Impostor server version, you need it to make the plugin work.**

 ## Installation
-1. Set up an [Impostor server](https://github.com/Impostor/Impostor) by following the instructions on their Github page.
-Download is [here]().
+1. Download the modified server from [here](https://github.com/LorenzoPapi/FreezeTag/releases) and download the [latest release](https://github.com/LorenzoPapi/FreezeTag/releases) of the plugin.
-2. Find the [latest release](https://github.com/LorenzoPapi/FreezeTag/releases) of the plugin.
+2. Set up the [Impostor server](https://github.com/Impostor/Impostor) by following the instructions on their Github page.
-3. Drop the FreezeTag.dll file in the `plugin` folder of your Impostor server.
+3. Drop the FreezeTag.dll file in the `plugins` folder of your Impostor server.
 4. To play with your client on your private server, see the instructions on the [Impostor](https://github.com/Impostor/Impostor) page.

 ## How it works